-At the time of writing there are no planned changes to the Charges identified above for the Working Timetable period 2022-2023.
+At the time of writing there are no planned changes to the Charges identified above for the Working Timetable period December 2024 to December 2025.

 In the event that it becomes necessary to revise the Charges identified or to apply additional charges the IM will, in consultation with the ORR, enter into an appropriate revision process.
 Any modifications to the charging system shall be made public at least 3 months in advance of the deadline for the publication of the Network Statement.